whalend/BRU_roots/production_turnover.md

 `lmer(root metric ~ temperature metric + avg_vwc + clipped + clipped:manure + composition + (1|block/Tube) + (1|month_num), data = tube_model_data)`

-In coming back to this I noticed I used block in the random effect here but not in the depth models
+In coming back to this I noticed I used block in the random effect here but not in the depth models…

 #### Average root length